getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/05.double-opt-in-and-consent/doc.md

 With a sentence set, a signup must carry `consent` (the ticked box, or `"consent": true` in JSON); without it the answer is "Please tick the box to say you are happy to hear from us."
 Clearing the sentence says your site asks for no explicit consent: the box disappears and none is required.

-A Form plugin form can record its own wording: the `mailroom` action records `consent_text` when you give it, then the consent field's own label, then the site's sentence (see [Lists and signup forms](../lists-and-signup-forms#a-form-of-your-own-the-form-plugin-action)).
+A signup box can show and record its own wording: give `mailroom_form()` a `consent_text` and that sentence is the one stored for the people who sign up through it, carried back with the form and signed with the site's secret (see [Lists and signup forms](../lists-and-signup-forms#the-signup-box)).
+A Form plugin form can record its own wording too: the `mailroom` action records `consent_text` when you give it, then the consent field's own label, then the site's sentence (see [Lists and signup forms](../lists-and-signup-forms#a-form-of-your-own-the-form-plugin-action)).

 ## What is recorded